 Properly categorizing expenses helps you maximize tax deductions while staying compliant.
 This lowers your taxable income and frees up more funds to reinvest in your business.
 Staying organized and precise saves time, reduces stress, and protects your bottom line.

-Rental Property Accounting Glossary: Terms You Should Know
+Rental Property Accounting Glossary: Must-Know Terms

 Accounting for real estate may feel overwhelming, but understanding the key terms is a great first step.
 In the list below, we’ll break down some of the most important concepts every rental property owner should be familiar with so you can confidently run your business.